Eignex/kencode/README.md

    data.

 2. **Standalone BinaryFormat**: `PackedFormat`
-   Compact binary serialization for flat structures using bitmasks and varints.
-   Use `kotlinx.serialization.ProtoBuf` instead when you need nesting, lists, or maps.
+   A binary serializer for flat Kotlin serializable classes.
+It uses a bitset for booleans and nullability, and varint encodings for integers.
+It avoids support for nesting or collections in order to keep the layout small and predictable.
+Use `kotlinx.serialization.ProtoBuf` when hierarchical structures are required.

 3. **Standalone StringFormat**: `EncodedFormat`
-   Adds checksum + text encoding on top of a binary format, providing very short string formats.
+   A wrapper that applies a binary format, optionally appends a checksum, and then encodes the final byte sequence using a chosen `ByteEncoding`.
+This produces short, deterministic string representations suitable for external identifiers.

+These components define explicit data layouts and predictable output lengths, enabling efficient transport, storage, and comparison of serialized values.
 ---

 ## Installation